 What messaging apps never really tell you

-We all have this reflex of typing in an address, writing two lines hastily, and clicking “send” without asking too many questions.
-Because, deep down, it’s become commonplace.
-Yet, messaging apps, with their neatly arranged buttons and hidden options, rarely give us a hand in really understanding what we’re doing.
-You think you’re sending a peaceful message, but without realizing it, you may have put your boss, your ex, and your annoying colleague all in the same loop.
-And that’s the kind of thing that no one explains to you.
+We all have that reflex of typing an address, scribbling a couple of lines, and clicking "send" without giving it much thought.
+Because, deep down, it's become commonplace.
+Yet, messaging apps, with their neatly arranged buttons and hidden options, rarely give us a helping hand to truly understand what we're doing.
+You think you're sending a simple message, but without realizing it, you might have accidentally included your boss, your ex, and that annoying colleague all in the same email thread.
+And that's the kind of thing nobody ever explains.

-Emails are like work texts: one misstep, one misplaced word, or one recipient too many can ruin a team atmosphere or just make you look like someone who doesn't know anything.
-The worst part is that most mistakes come from details that apps leave unsaid.
-You open your inbox, you see the "To," "CC," and "BCC" fields, but not a single line to explain what they're really for.
-You think you know, until the day you accidentally copy your entire address book onto an email that was supposed to remain confidential.
+Emails are like work texts: one wrong move, one misplaced word, or one too many recipients can ruin the atmosphere in a team or just make you look like you don't know what you're doing.
+The worst part is that most mistakes come from details that the apps leave in the dark.
+You open your inbox, you see the "To," "Cc," and "Bcc" fields, but not a single line to explain what they're really for.
+You think you know, until the day you accidentally copy your entire address book into an email that was supposed to remain confidential.

 picture 1